 Canadian Black Bear Hunts in Saskatchewan

-Located on the forest/ farmland fringe where the cover of the boreal forest is vast and dense, but the benifit of the nutrient rich agriculter is evident in the game populations.
-The black bears benefit from the ample amounts of forage available every summer and fall as do every other game animal in the area.
+Located on the forest/ farmland fringe where the cover of the boreal forest is vast and dense, but the benefit of the nutrient rich agriculture is evident in the game populations.
+The black bears benefit from the ample amounts of forage available every summer and fall.

 In the spring black bear season these bears come out of the den hungry looking for food.
 At this time they get onto the baits in numbers.
 It is a pecking order and for us as guides we make it our mission to make these big bears competitive with one another.
 It is a balance of keeping ample feed there but also letting them know that when the dinner bell goes off they better get there for their share of the premium goodies.
-All of our stands are active with bears of all sizes and color's around.
+All of our stands are extremely active with the possibility of harvesting a trophy black bear.

 A typical day of spring bear hunting is waking up to a continental style breakfast.
 From there the morning and early afternoon can be spent doing whatever you'd like to do, from fishing, shooting our archery course, or lounging.
 In the mid afternoon we will have a big meal to carry you through your evening's hunt.
-After your meal has settled we will load in the guides trucks and head for the Saskatchewan woods.
-Depending where the most active stands are will depend on what mode of transportation we will use to take you into your stand.
+After your meal has settled we will load in the guide's pickups and head for the Saskatchewan woods.
+Depending where the most active stands are, will depend on which mode of transportation we will use to take you into your stand.
 UTV, ATV and argos are all used to access our stand locations.
 Everyone will be given a communiction device which can be used to contact our guide team in case of a bear down, or any other concerns or emergencies.
-If your guide has not heard you throughout the evening, then the standard just after legal light pickup with take place, and you will be transported back to camp where a spread of hot food will be waiting for you.
-Stories of that nights black bear hunt will be shared and successful hunters black bears will be skinned by our guide team.
+If your guide has not heard you throughout the evening, then the standard just after legal light pickup with take place.
+You will then be transported back to camp where a spread of hot food will be waiting for you.
+Stories of that nights black bear hunts will be shared and successful hunters black bears will be skinned by our guide team.
 From there we will begin to prepare for the next day ahead.